chrispyles/slow/README.md

 ```

 Only hashable types may be used as `map` keys; the only types that are currently hashable are primitives.
 Any type may be used as a value in a `map`.

+Maps can be either mutable or immutable; all maps are mutable by default, by an immutable copy of any map can be created with the `to_immutable` method described below.
+(Similarly, a mutable copy of any map can be created with the `to_mutable` method.)
+Immutable maps do not allow any modification (e.g. index assignment, `map.set`).
+However, making an immutable map does not make its elements themselves immutable.

 #### Map Methods